Mathnerd314/stroscot/docs/Syntax.rst

 Almost everything in Stroscot is an expression.
 The basics are numbers, booleans, and character strings of text.
 But there's also block statements and layout.

+The stuff here is mostly a placeholder while the rest of the language is designed.
+The actual syntax will be designed by going through the syntax of other languages (primarily the ones listed in the influences section, but also all the ones listed on RosettaCode) and picking out the nicest examples.
+Short and terse syntax is good, as is flexibility and generality.
+But in the end, syntax is decided by usage, so imitation is the best way to make new users of Stroscot feel comfortable.

 Numbers
 =======